Ayushh-00/DL/project_report.md

 ## 3. Objective

-Build a supervised ML regression model that predicts the required study hours based on four inputs: past exam score, attendance percentage, sleep hours, and subject difficulty — applying the core ML pipeline taught in this course.
+Build a supervised ML regression model that predicts the required study hours based on four inputs: past exam score, attendance percentage, sleep hours, and subject difficulty,  applying the core ML pipeline taught in this course.

 ---